springyleap/southwest-autocheckin/README.md

 # southwest-autocheckin
-Register your southwest flights and the system will checkin for you 24hrs before departure.
+Register your southwest/swa flights and the system will checkin for you automatically 24hrs before departure.
+Go to [http://springyleap.com]springyleap.com to try it out.